 As is well known, Antonio de Torres was the great revolutionizer of the guitar on the 19th century, and he was who gave the basis for the instrument today known as classical guitar.
 It has been said a lot about Torres and his work, some more or some less exact information based on extreme scientific rigorousness or on absolute intuition.
 This is the reason why years ago I decided to study as much guitars from the Maestro as I could so to make my own judgments based on empirical data and also on the subjective sensations I had with each guitar.
 After the detailed study of more than thirty original instruments by Torres, and of restoring a few of them, and of the lots of hours of conversations about Torres and his guitars with masters and friends like José Luis Romanillos, Carles Trepat, Jaume Bosser, Stefano Grondona or Raül Yagüe, I propose different models of Torres’ guitars.

-There are instruments with different plantilla or from different moments, with archaizing or modern sound, but always trying to be loyal to the concept of guitar that I think Maestro Torres had in mind at the time he was working, which I think is also a present-day concept.
+Here you will find instruments with different plantilla or from different moments, with archaizing or modern sound, but always trying to be loyal to the concept of guitar that I think Maestro Torres had in more than a hundred years ago, which I think is also a present-day concept.

 My Torres model guitars are always based in the direct study of the original instruments, using photographs and publications as complements but never as the only information source.
 I believe the reproduction of an instrument is literally impossible without studying the original, and very dificult without having studied several instruments of the same builder.

 All the instruments will be given strung with Knobloch Sterling Silver strings and with a semi-rigid case.
 If you want another kind of case, the price will be re-calculated.

 – Model Torres popular: